 October 2017 Ofsted Inspection commented upon an Immersive pathway lesson ‘In one lesson, we observed pupils exploring the sights, sounds and even tastes of a rainforest.
 Staff supported pupils to explore rain sticks and sample figs. As a result, pupils wanted to learn and were demonstrating their ability to take turns and express their feelings” Practice was judged to be ‘Outstanding’

-Communication opportunities and development (view AAC information) is at the heart of the pathway and is implemented through Intensive Interaction, Resonance Board sessions, Rebound (view here), Sensology, Music and Movement, Breakfast club, Story Massage, TacPac, 4D Immersive technology sessions, hydro pool sessions to name a few.
+Communication opportunities and development is at the heart of the pathway and is implemented through Intensive Interaction, Resonance Board sessions, Rebound, Sensology, Music and Movement, Breakfast club, Story Massage, TacPac, 4D Immersive technology sessions and hydro pool sessions to name a few.

 There are opportunities for the classes in the Immersive pathway to mix together in the mornings for active Sensory Regulation sessions and in the afternoon for therapeutic type sessions.

-The pupils’ social, independence and self-help skills are promoted as much as possible through the above activities and at other times with the support of the physiotherapy team in school, the Personal Care team who assist in the bathroom and with physical management and the MOVE programme for those that it is appropriate for (link to MOVE), the School Nurse who oversees Care plans and the administration of medication and the Multi-sensory Impairment Team who visit school.
+The pupils’ social, independence and self-help skills are promoted as much as possible through the above activities and at other times with the support of the physiotherapy team in school, the Personal Care team who assist in the bathroom and with physical management, for those that it is appropriate for.
+As well as the School Nurse who oversees Care plans and the administration of medication and the Multi-sensory Impairment Team who visit school.

 Students are assessed when they join Blackfriars and we liaise with parents to discuss not only EHCP targets but other learning goals.
 We then carefully map those onto the curriculum, taking advantage of every opportunity to ensure that learning takes place in a nurturing, enjoyable environment.